srwxr-xr-x/Neutrino/README.md

 ### Development

-If you are going to help develop the mod (which I highly reccomend!)
+If you are going to help develop the mod (which I highly recommend!)
 I only ask that you add your feature to the bullet point list on this `readme`!